 The Skimmer & MPA News

-These recent articles or preprints on MPA-related science and policy are all free to access.
+These recent articles on MPA-related science and policy are all free to access.

 Article: Jones K. R. et al. “The Location and Protection Status of Earth’s Diminishing Marine Wilderness.”
 Current Biology (2018) [Editor’s note: this paper is temporarily free to access.
 However, the original manuscript will continue to be available for free at https://marxiv.org/azq53.]

 Add this to the tasks of an MPA manager: What do you do when a large meteorite lands in your MPA?
 The Olympic Coast National Marine Sanctuary (OCNMS), off the Pacific coast of the US, asked that question in March 2018 when a two-ton space rock flew into Earth’s atmosphere, became a giant fireball, broke up into countless pieces, and crashed into the MPA’s waters.
 The impact was detected on seismometers nearly 3000 km away.